morelab/ckanext-metadata/README.md

 ckanext-metadata
 ================

-SPARQL endpoint analyzer and metadata generator for CKAN
+SPARQL endpoint analyzer and metadata generator for CKAN.

+Tested with CKAN 1.8.

  Installation
 --------------